danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 These are the kinds of issues that usually only come up during testing or code review, but with upfront analysis, they can be caught proactively, keeping the design aligned with the system's constraints.

-## Agree on an Approach, Then Decompose
+## Decompose

-TODO: prose rather than bullet points

-Once we've converged on a technical approach, I ask the AI to break the work down into small, discrete steps, and document each one.
-Here we get very specific as to which files will be modified, existing methods vs new methods, what tests will be added or maintained, etc.
+Once we’ve converged on an approach, I ask the AI to decompose the work into small, explicit steps and document them.
+We get concrete here: which files will change, what existing code will be extended versus replaced, and where tests need to be added or updated.

-But still, I don't let it touch any code yet.
-The goal here is to answer:

-* What changes, in what order?
-* What can be validated independently?
-* Where are the risky parts?
-* Is this work too big for a single PR?

-Only when that list feels reasonable do we proceed.

-## Write Code One Small Step at a Time

-TODO: prose rather than bullet points

-Finally, we can write code according to the plan, but only:

-* one step
-* one change
-* one reviewable unit at a time
-* make sure tests are passing

-After each step:

-* I review the diff and try it out in the browser
-* we update context if needed
-* then move on
+Still, no code yet.
+The goal is to answer whether the work is well-scoped and understandable: what changes happen in what order, what can be validated independently, where the risk lies, and whether this belongs in a single pull request or does it seem big enough that it should be split up further.
+Only when that plan feels solid do we move forward.

+## Implementation

+Only then do we start writing code, following the plan one small step at a time.
+Each change is intentionally narrow: one step, one diff, one reviewable unit, with tests passing before moving on.

-This keeps the AI from "helpfully" solving problems I didn't agree to solve yet.
+After each step, I review the diff, try it locally, update context if needed, and then proceed.
+This prevents the AI from "helpfully" solving problems I didn't agree to solve yet, and keeps the work aligned with the original intent.

 ## Why I Work This Way

-This workflow leans heavily on written reasoning and documentation, a skill that has been under-valued in tech.
-But with LLM based AI, it's a superpower.
+This workflow leans heavily on written reasoning and documentation — a skill that’s been undervalued in tech, but becomes a superpower when working with LLMs.
 The clearer the engineer can write questions, prompts, and feedback, the better the AI can reason, and produce high quality work.

 <aside class="markdown-aside">
 If the idea of leveraging written communication skills for more effective engineering is new to you, see a few of my previous posts on this topic: